 Identification of transcriptional start sites of bovine PPARy2 gene.
 Primary PCR was performed with first strand cDNA using (5'forward CGACTGGAGCACGAGGACCATGA-3') (5'and reverse CATCTCTGTGTCAACCATGGT-3') primers.
-A nested PCR was performed with a 100-fold dilution of the primary PCR product forward using (5' -GGACACTGACATGGACTGAAGGAGTA-3') and reverse (5' -CTTGTGAGGTCCTTGCAGACACTG -3') primers.
-Both forward primers which were Gene RacerTM provided in the Kit (Invitrogen), were designed against the RNA oligonucleotide that was ligated to the fulllength decapped mRNA while the reverse primers were gene-specific primers that were designed against the 5' end of bovine PPARy2 exon B. PCR mixtures contained 1ul of template (cDNA/primary PCR product), 2.5 mM MgCl2, 400 nM dNTPs, 400 μM of each primers, and 1 unit of Taq DNA Polymerase (Promega) in 1X reaction buffer (25 μl final volume).
-The mixtures were incubated at 94°C for 3 min before subjected to 7 cycles (5 cycles for nested PCR) of amplification at 94°C for 30 sec, 65°C for 1 min and 72°C for 1 min; followed by 32 cycles (23 cycles for nested PCR) of amplification at 94°C for 30 sec, 60°C for 1 min and 72°C for 1 min.
+A nested PCR was performed with a 100-fold dilution of the primary PCR product using forward (5' -GGACACTGACATGGACTGAAGGAGTA-3') (5'and reverse CTTGTGAGGTCCTTGCAGACACTG -3') primers.
+Both forward primers which were the Gene RacerTM provided in Kit (Invitrogen), were designed against the RNA oligonucleotide that was ligated to the fulllength decapped mRNA while the reverse primers were gene-specific primers that were designed against the 5' end of bovine PPAR $\gamma 2$ exon B. PCR mixtures contained 1ul of template (cDNA/primary PCR product), 2.5 mM MgCl2, 400 nM dNTPs, 400 μM of each primers, and 1 unit of Tag DNA Polymerase (Promega) in 1X reaction buffer (25 μl final volume).
+The mixtures were incubated at 94°C for 3 min before subjected to 7 cvcles (5 cycles for nested PCR) of amplification at 94°C for 30 sec, 65°C for 1 min and 72°C for 1 min; followed by 32 cycles (23 cycles for nested PCR) of amplification at 94°C for 30 sec, 60°C for 1 min and 72°C for 1 min.
 The PCR products were further incubated at 72°C for 4 min.
-The PCR-RACE products were gel pGEM-T Vector purified, cloned into (Promega) and sequenced.
+The PCR-RACE products were gel purified, cloned into pGEM-T Vector (Promega) and sequenced.